microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 5. Then **click** on the 'Create a workspace’ tab.

-> **Note:** Please create a workspace by the name “Engagement Accelerators – Manufacturing”.
+> **Note:** Please create a workspace by the name 'Engagement Accelerators – Manufacturing'.

 ![Create Power BI Workspace.](media/Create-Workspace.png)